dhatim/dropwizard-jwt-cookie-authentication/README.md

 ## Enabling the bundle

-### Add the dropwizard-jwt-cookie-authentication dpendency
+### Add the dropwizard-jwt-cookie-authentication dependency

 Add the dropwizard-jwt-cookie-authentication library as a dependency to your `pom.xml` file: